Callinectes similis

 Callinectes similis, sometimes called the lesser blue crab or dwarf crab, is a West Atlantic species of blue crab.
 It was described by Austin B. Williams in 1966.

 Description

 Callinectes similis is a good swimmer, and its last pereiopods are expanded to paddles with which it swims.
 Adult males may grow up to a width of 122 mm, while females may reach 95 mm.

 Callinectes similis is most closely related to Callinectes danae, a species also found in the Gulf of Mexico, but whose range extends as far south as Rio Grande do Sul, and C. ornatus, a species found from North Carolina to Rio Grande do Sul.
 C. similis is most easily separated from C. danae and C. ornatus by the form of the first and second pleopods in males.
-It can be told apart from the more distantly related C. sapidus by the number of teeth on the front edge of the carapace, there being six in C. similis and only two in C. sapidus.
+It can be told apart from the more distantly related C. sapidus by the number of teeth on the front edge of the carapace, there being six in C. similis and only four in C. sapidus.